Meet the Team

 Jennifer Gordon, PhD, RD Psych

 Dr. Gordon is dedicated to advancing the identification, prevention, and treatment of mental health conditions uniquely affecting women.
-She is published in some of the world’s top mental health journals, including JAMA Psychiatry and the American Journal of Psychiatry.
-Her research is well-funded by CIHR, the Canadian Foundation for Innovation, the Saskatchewan Health Research Foundation and the Saskatchewan Center for Patient-Oriented Research.
+She is published in some of the world’s top mental health journals, including JAMA Psychiatry, the American Journal of Psychiatry, and The Lancet Psychiatry.
+Her research is well-funded by the Canadian Institutes of Health Research (CIHR), the Canadian Foundation for Innovation (CFI), the Saskatchewan Health Research Foundation (SHRF) and the Saskatchewan Center for Patient-Oriented Research (SCPOR).

 Beth (she/her) is a Ph.D. student in Clinical Psychology at the University of Regina and has been involved in the Reproductive Mental Health Research Unit since 2019.
 Beth researches the hormonal mechanisms and psychosocial factors contributing to mood disorders during reproductive transitions and is passionate about women’s mental health.
 She is currently studying mechanisms underlying depression during the menopause transition.
 She also has clinical interests in these areas including learning more about evidence-based psychological interventions targeting these mental health concerns.